plaid/react-native-plaid-link-sdk/README.md

 For Link Token based OAuth support, you must configure your `link_token` with a [redirect_uri](https://plaid.com/docs/api/tokens/#link-token-create-request-redirect-uri) to support OAuth on iOS.
 On Android you need to register your package name as described above.
 Other than setting the `redirect_uri`, which must be a universal link, when you create the `link_token` no further configuration is required.
 Notably, no props are required on the React Native side.

-In order for the React Native app to respond to the universal link, you will need to update your AppDelegate to inform the React Native Linking library when the universal link is received.
-See [OAuth requirements](https://plaid.com/docs/#oauth) for more information.

 #### To receive onEvent callbacks: